shivraj-sambhus/Excel-Dashboard-Project/README.md

 # Data

 The provided Excel file includes three structured datasets: orders, customers, and products.
 The orders dataset includes details of individual coffee orders, including the customer ID, the order date, customer emails, and so on.
 It has 1001 rows and 13 columns.
 The customers dataset includes details of each customer, such as their name, address, loyalty card information, and so on.
 It has 1001 rows and 8 columns.
 The products dataset includes details of the coffee sold, such as the name of the roast, the quantity produced, the selling price, and so on.
-It has 49 rows and 7 columns and contains coffee data from 2019 to 2022 in the U.S.A, U.K, and Ireland.
+It has 49 rows and 7 columns and contains coffee data from the U.S.A, U.K, and Ireland.

 <img width="967" height="40" alt="image" src="https://github.com/user-attachments/assets/a4d86e7a-348a-4cbd-85c1-06918357a6fb" />